60 Worked Examples: Introductory

 The development of engine technology was an enabling factor in the development of aviation.
 However, success depended on the availability of a suitably formulated fuel, i.e., gasoline.
 Could you discuss this viewpoint?

-• However, leaded gasoline raised concerns because of its toxicity and harmful effects on human health and the environment.
+- However, leaded gasoline raised concerns because of its toxicity and harmful effects on human health and the environment.
 Over time, regulations were introduced to limit or phase out the use of lead in automotive and aviation fuels.
 By the late 20th century, most aviation gasoline was produced with reduced lead content or as “low-lead” formulations.
 In recent years, efforts have been made to reduce or eliminate lead from aviation gasoline.
-Alternative fuels and additives, such as unleaded aviation gasoline (UL AVGAS) and alternative hydrocarbon fuels, have been explored.
+Alternative fuels and additives have been explored, such as unleaded aviation gasoline (UL AVGAS) and alternative hydrocarbon fuels.
 These fuels are designed to provide high octane ratings without lead or other toxic additives.

 Worked Example #4 – Professional goal setting

-Goal setting is an essential part of professional development.
+Goal setting is essential to professional development.
 Write down some of your goals as a future aerospace/aeronautical/astronautical engineer and where you might want to position yourself in the workplace in shorter and longer terms.
 Consider also the relative advantages to your career in obtaining an advanced degree.

 An aerospace/aeronautical/astronautical engineer’s career goals might look like: